jregula/kube-diff/README.md

 kubectl create secret generic kubeconfigread --from-file=kubeconfig.yaml=<filename>
 ```

-see detailed guide for creating kubeconfig file here
+see detailed guide for creating kubeconfig file here if you wish to go about this in a different way
 http://docs.shippable.com/deploy/tutorial/create-kubeconfig-for-self-hosted-kubernetes-cluster/

 ## Steps to Deploy and test kube-diff Beta